ioos/ioos_qc/docs/source/usage.rst

 * How to manage the inputs (data) going into the test, and the output (results) coming out?
 * How to share QC result with your users in a consistent way that follows community standards?
 * How to ensure that your test implementations perform well against large datasets?
+* How to generate baseline QC configurations for a dataset?
+* How to visualize and communicate QC results in a standard way?

 The ``ioos_qc`` project does not just implement QC algorithms -- it attempts to help you with these problems as well.